JoeyLemur/dupcheck/README.md

 ## Support

 Bwahahahaha.
 This is not a production ready tool.
 It works well enough for me, and I like to think the source code is readable enough for anyone with passing familiarity with Ruby.
+I wrote it while drinking beer, there's probably better ways of writing it, I take no responsibility for it, use it at your own risk.